 - Public commenters expressed support for measure 3188.
 Commenters noted that currently endorsed readmission measures do not include cancer patients and this measure would fill a critical measurement gap.
 Commenters recognized the need to improve cancer care quality and believe that use of this measure could help avoid unnecessary hospitalizations. - Commenters believed the measure is valid.
-Commenters expressed support for the statistical model of the measure, the specified exclusions, and the risk adjustment strategy. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Commenters expressed support for the statistical model of the measure, the specified exclusions, and the risk adjustment strategy.

+7. Consensus Standards Approval Committee (CSAC) Vote: Y-12; N-0

+8. Appeals